 Days 6-10: Practice Problem Solving

 Write small programs without copying the answer immediately.
 Struggle a little.
-That struggle is where learning happens.
+That effort is where learning happens.

 Practice: